Sakura Hime: The Legend of Princess Sakura: The Moon People/ Youko

 One of Enju's allies.
 He also drank the moon spring water.
 He dresses up as a girl.
-It was shown that when he was young, he had ugly scars from an accident and that his fellow villagers thought of him as repulsive.
+It was shown that when he was young, he had tragic scars from an accident and that his fellow villagers thought of him as repulsive.
 One girl, Mai, the most beautiful girl in the village, befriended him because she thought he was pitiful.
 After Maimai became beautiful from the spring water, he murdered everyone from his village and killed Mai because he felt ugly in her presence.
-He is Princess Yuri's younger twin brother and has the same soul symbol as she has (Soul Symbol: Beauty).
-Similarly to Maora from The Gentlemen's Alliance Cross, his physical appearance is drastically different dressing as a girl: he has a girly round eye shape and a delicate feminine neck as opposed to his masculine appearance.
+He is Princess Yuri (Lily)'s younger twin brother and has the same soul symbol as she has (Soul Symbol: Beauty).
+Similarly to Maora from The Gentlemen's Alliance Cross, his physical appearance is drastically different dressing as a girl: he somehow has a girly round eye shape and a delicate feminine neck and seems rather skinny when dressed as a girl unlike his masculine appearance when dressed as a guy.